"A cluster of cabins" by U.S. National Park Service , public domain

 Chopawamsic Backcountry Area

-Chopawamsic Backcountry Area (tents only) is an 8-site, hike-in/hike-out, backcountry campground.
-No pets, no alcohol, no open campfires, no live bait in the reservoir allowed.
+Chopawamsic Backcountry Area (tents only) is an 8-site, hike-in/hike-out, backcountry campground in a remote area of the park.
+No pets and no campfires are allowed in this area.
 Four campers per site only.
-Campers must pitch tents within 30 feet of the site marker.
-No reservations are possible.
-Campers receive a permit on a first-come, first-serve basis.
-There is no charge for the back-country permit, but campers must pay the park entrance fee or possess a valid park pass.
-Vehicles must be parked in lot.
+Campers must pitch tents within 20 feet of the site marker.
+Reservations can be made on recreation.gov or by calling 877-444-6777.
+Campers must pay the park entrance fee or possess a valid park pass.
+Vehicles must be parked in the gravel parking lot.

 Chopawamsic Backcountry Permit